nadelstein/GOLD806/all_class_resources/Module1-Hurricanes/806-edss-day2-part2.md

 ## Graphing Maps

-In this chapter, we give a basic exposure to plotting maps with `"ggplot2"` and `"maps"`.
+In this part, we give a basic exposure to plotting maps with `"ggplot2"` and `"maps"`.
 Keep in mind that there is a wide array of packages for graphing all sorts of maps, and geospatial information.
 Good resources to look at are:

+  - <a href="https://www.r-spatial.org/r/2018/10/25/ggplot2-sf.html" targe="_blank">Drawing
+    beautiful maps programmatically with R, sf and ggplot2</a> (by Mel Moreno and Mathieu Basille)

-<a href="https://geocompr.robinlovelace.net/" target="_blank">Geocomputation
+  - <a href="https://geocompr.robinlovelace.net/" target="_blank">Geocomputation
     with R</a> (by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow)

-<a href="https://eriqande.github.io/rep-res-web/lectures/making-maps-with-R.html" target="_target">Making
+  - <a href="https://eriqande.github.io/rep-res-web/lectures/making-maps-with-R.html" target="_target">Making
     Maps with R</a> (by Eric C. Anderson)

 ### Plotting location of storm records

+For illustration purposes, we continue using the data frame `storms75`.
-Having latitude and longitude, we can make a scatterplot to see the location of the storm records
+Having latitude and longitude, we can make a scatterplot to see the location of the storm records.
+Recall that the `ggplot` function to do this is `geom_point()`.
+To distinguish each storm, we can color the dots by taking into account the different storm names.
+This involves *mapping* the column `name` to the `color` attribute:

 ``` r
 ggplot(data = storms75, aes(x = long, y = lat, color = name)) +